How To Start A Car With A Bad Crankshaft Sensor?

 If your engine won’t start, this is a clear sign that the crankshaft sensor is faulty.

-The engine will fail to start, and the engine control unit will have to engage the starter motor.
+The engine will fail to start, and the engine control unit must engage the starter motor.
 If the starter motor doesn’t engage, then the engine won’t start.
-It is likely one of the most severe consequences of a faulty CKP sensor, and it necessitates your immediate attention.
+It is likely one of the most severe consequences of a faulty CKP sensor and necessitates immediate attention.

 Cylinder Misfires